 * Specify whether the Server security system uses the LDAP providers.

 * @return Return true if using none imported LDAP support, otherwise returns false.

 * Specify whether the Server security system uses none imported LDAP support.

 * @param isEnableNoneImportedLDAPSupport Set this parameter to true if the Server

 security system uses none imported LDAP support, otherwise set it to false.

 public void setEnableNoneImportedLDAPSupport (boolean isEnableNoneImportedLDAPSupport);

-In order to use LDAP security providers, a valid admin user is required to access the Logi Report Server console in order to manage Logi Report Server.
-A user that meets one of the following two rules is regarded as an admin user:
+In order to use LDAP security providers, a valid administrator is required to access the Server Console to manage Logi Report Server.
+A user that meets either of the two rules is an administrator: